shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 **Player story domination** -

+# Experience
-# Experience as an end itself
+- as an end itself

 ---

-# Structure
+#  Holistic Structure

 Cannot say a story without **Place**, **Time** and **Character**.
 Or you can